Table of Contents

 clear: override mode is on

-> list foo
+> show foo

 foo (x:xs) = x+foo xs;